rodrigoestevesf/rodrigoestevesf/README.md

 </div>

 <p align="center" style="font-size: 10px;">
   Industrial automation technician graduated from IFRJ and graduating in Electrical Engineering with an emphasis on robotics and automation.
 I have a passion for solving problems using computing and engineering.
-I am currently a member of the Rinobot robotics competition team and part of the PET Electrical Engineering group at UFJF
+I am currently a member of the Rinobot robotics competition team at UFJF
 </p>

 <div  align="center" style="margin-bottom:100px">